The UTokyo-KI LINK programme

 News - Bridging Science and Culture: KI and UTokyo Joint Course for Doctoral Students in Tokyo

-STINT offers a webinar and report on public research and innovation funders in Japan
+STINT offered a webinar and report on public research and innovation funders in Japan March 11th 2025

-Dr Laura Barbieri, postdoctoral researcher for the Japan Society for the Promotion of Science (JSPS) and STINT Affiliated Analyst in Japan, will guide you through a recently published STINT Outlook report on navigating Japan’s public research funding system.
-The aim is to provide Swedish higher education institutions and potential future researchers in Japan with essential insights into the national current R&D trends and the public sector’s strategies for research and innovation.
+Dr. Laura Barbieri, postdoctoral researcher for the Japan Society for the Promotion of Science (JSPS) and STINT Affiliated Analyst in Japan, guided participants through a recently published STINT Outlook report on navigating Japan’s public research funding system.
+The aim was to provide Swedish higher education institutions and potential future researchers in Japan with essential insights into current national R&D trends and the public sector’s strategies for research and innovation.

 News